Adopt a Buffalo. Help Save the Herd.

 We have six of Kim’s calf paintings available for purchase.
 Each piece is $1,200 plus $200 for sales tax, the shipping container and FedEx delivery.
 The total purchase price is $1,400.
 Each painting has been linked to the purchase section of the Zarney Originals website.

 When you “adopt” one of these calf paintings, the Buffalo Field Campaign will receive half of the purchase price ($600).
-This is a unique opportunity for you to acquire an original piece of art for your home or office while helping to save the last wild free-roaming buffalo herds.
+This is a unique opportunity to acquire an original piece of art for your home or office while helping to save the last wild free-roaming buffalo herds.

 The six bison calf paintings being offered were created in 2018 for the third annual Buffalo Field Campaign’s Wild ’n Free Gala fundraiser.
 Previously, I had several paintings included in the 2016 and 2017 Wild ’n Free Gala events.
 Two of them sold.